Ulster to play tie behind closed doors in Dublin

 |Coverage: Live commentary on BBC Sounds & BBC Radio Ulster

-Saturday's European Champions Cup match between Ulster and La Rochelle will be played in Dublin after tournament organisers EPCR said the game cannot be played at Kingspan Stadium in Belfast.
+Saturday's Heineken Champions Cup match between Ulster and La Rochelle will be played in Dublin after tournament organisers EPCR said the game cannot be played at Kingspan Stadium in Belfast.

 The decision was made due to "concerns over the safety of the playing surface" after several days of icy conditions.